DevExpress-Examples/reporting-react-customize-parameter-editor/README.md

 npm run dev
 ```

-Open `http://localhost:3000/` in your browser to view the result.
+Enter the following URL in your browser to view the result: `http://localhost:3000/`.

-## Implementation details
+## Implementation Details

-### Use Custom Editor Template
+### Use a Custom Editor Template

 Use the DevExtreme [TreeList](https://js.devexpress.com/React/Documentation/Guide/UI_Components/TreeList/Getting_Started_with_TreeList/) component as a template for the *Employee ID* parameter's value editor: